 Depending on your risk tolerance, you can choose how to allocate the capital.
 Most banks are highly regulated, so they have a lower appetite for risk.
 On the other hand, funds have a higher risk tolerance, so they would diversify their portfolio with loans across a spectrum of different interest rates and asset types to hedge their bets.
 For conservative investors who are purchasing only Grade A and B loans, consider the extra premium paid for investing in lower risk loans.
 Especially during times of interest rates rising, this aversion to risk can potentially have adverse effects on your portfolio.

 Another factor to consider when evaluating the performance of your portfolio is to determine how well the returns compensate for the risk taken.
-On our last blog post, we discussed about investing in only high interest rate loans.
+On our last blog post, we discussed investing in only high-interest rate loans.
 As an investor one question to ask is whether or not investing in riskier loans is worth the additional return.
 If your target return is 9%, would taking the extra credit risk premium to invest in Grade E loans be worth it?
 Under a recession, you might experience some difficulty in reaching your target return, but it’s still higher than investing in only Grade AA loans and gaining only a 5% return.